winitzki/scall/tutorial/programming_dhall.md

 ```

 Working with data encoded in this way is not straightforward.
-It takes some work to figure out convenient ways of creating values of those types and of working with them.
+It takes some work to figure out convenient ways of creating values of those types and working with them.

-Our next steps is to figure out how to implement constructors for Church-encoded data, how to perform aggregations (or "folds"), and how to do pattern matching on that data.
+Our next steps are to figure out how to implement constructors for Church-encoded data, how to perform aggregations (or "folds"), and how to do pattern matching on that data.

 For simplicity, we now consider a Church-encoded type `C = ∀(r : Type) → (F r → r) → r` defined via a pattern functor `F`.
 Later we will see that the same techniques work for Church-encoded type constructors and other more complicated types.